Mian Muhammad Atif

-Mian Muhammad Atif is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Mian Muhammad Atif is a Pakistani politician who was member of the Provincial Assembly of the Punjab, from August 2018 to January 2023.

-Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-132 (Nankana Sahib-II) in the 2018 Punjab provincial election.
+Atif was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-132 (Nankana Sahib-II) in the 2018 Punjab provincial election.

-He is running for a seat in the Provincial Assembly from PP-132 Nankana Sahib-II as a candidate of the PTI in the 2024 Punjab provincial election.
+Atif ran for a seat in the Provincial Assembly from PP-132 Nankana Sahib-II as a candidate of the PTI in the 2024 Punjab provincial election.